 "'Prat-arse'?"
-Freddie had slightly chuckled, though he was completely deflated on the inside.
+Freddie had chuckled slightly, though he was completely deflated on the inside.

-"Yes!"
-Roxie sniped.
+"Yes!" she sniped.
 "I came up with a new word just for him—prat-arse!
 It's the only thing he deserves."

 Yet, Freddie didn't feel the same way.
-"It's because you wish he hadn't stopped there," Lorcan had told him.
-Fred had retorted with, "Oh?
+"It's because you wish he hadn't stopped there," Lorcan told him.
+Freddie had retorted with, "Oh?
 And are you with my sister yet?"

 Sure enough, Lorcan stopped talking to him.
 Which he thought funny.
 Of anyone, Roxanne should be the one not talking to him and Lorcan should be his sympathizer.

-"Lady Luck, my foot," Fred grumbled to himself.
+"Lady Luck, my foot," Freddie grumbled to himself.

 He could only take so much more of Roxanne's planning, though.
 Not only was his guilt building up to Mount Everest levels, but he was also quickly finding annoyance with Scorpius.
 And he knew it wasn't just the "twin connection."
-Some nights, he heard Rox go downstairs and cry herself to sleep in the Common Room; he knew because he'd carried her back upstairs with some help from Rose.
+Some nights, he heard Roxanne go downstairs and cry herself to sleep in the common room; he knew because he'd carried her back upstairs with some help from Rose.

-He'd sworn to himself and to their dad, George, ages ago that if a boy ever made her cry, Freddie would Crucio the guy and maybe Avada Kedavra him afterwards.
+He'd sworn to himself and to their dad ages ago that if a boy ever made her cry, Freddie would Crucio the guy and maybe Avada Kedavra him afterwards.
 Well, he was about ready to do that now.
-Forget how he felt about the guy—Scorpius had made Roxanne cry and that was the final straw.
+Forget how he felt about the guy—Scorpius had made Roxanne cry, and that was the final straw.
 Scorpius was no longer a part of their lives.

 "You.
 Malfoy.
 I'd like a word."

 It was the weekend, and Freddie had caught Scorpius chatting with Al in the halls.
-Students milled about, but Scor heard Fred loud and clear.
-He left Al, who went on ahead, and fell into step with Fred as they began to circle in the halls around the building.
+Students milled about, but Scorpius heard Freddie loud and clear.
+He left Al, who went on ahead, and fell into step with Freddie as they began to circle in the halls around the building.

-"Nothing's gonna happen," Fred told him, glancing up at the other boy.
-He didn't risk looking too long at him, for fear that doing so might incite another one of those godly snogs. … Er, yeah.
+"Nothing's going to happen," Freddie told him, glancing up at the other boy.
+He didn't risk looking too long at him, for fear that doing so might incite another one of those godly snogs. …er, yeah.
 One of those snogs.
-Bleckk. …hehe.
+Bleckk. …heh.

 Scorpius glanced upwards at the ceiling.
 "Sure.
 Because you never implied that I should've picked the Weasley twin I meant last year."